Security¶

 IRSA¶

-Here are to example to create an IAM role & policy and map it to the specified namespace & service_account_name.
-Once created you can annotate your ServiceAccount with the role_arn (see example below)
+The following example shows how to create an IAM role & policy and map it to the specified namespace & service_account_name.
+Once created, you can annotate your ServiceAccount with the role_arn (see example below).

 # infra/cluster/<cluster_name>.tfvars